backoffice-hq/backoffice/README.md

   </p>
 </p>

-> [!Warning] **Back Office is currently in Development:** Please be aware that the project is still in progress.
+> [!WARNING] **Back Office is currently in Development:** Please be aware that the project is still in progress.
 You may encounter breaking changes and bugs as we continue to improve and expand the tool.

 > [!NOTE]
 > All your business tools in one place — Simple.
 Flexible.
 Free.